openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 Viewing the Posts of a Group
 *****************************

-When a course includes cohorts or multiple enrollment tracks, you can view posts and monitor discussion activity for each of the groups within the group type that you chose to divide discussions for.
+When a course includes learner groups (cohorts), you can view posts and monitor discussion activity for each of the groups.
 You can also view all posts.

 .. note:: Course team members must have the Discussion Admin or Discussion Moderator role in addition to the course team Staff or Admin role to be